-- It is important to remember that clients-regardless of age, relationship, marital, or childbearing status-are eligible for the full range of contraceptive methods.
-Providers have an obligation to provide clients with evidence-based and unbiased information about a full range of methods that might meet their needs.
-However, the provider should verify that the client does not have any medical condition that precludes use of a particular method per the WHO's Medical Eligibility Criteria. - The cue cards can be used in any order based on the stated preferences and medical eligibility of the client.
-They are arranged in order of method effectiveness (from most effective to least effective based on typical use) to encourage you to include method effectiveness as a key component of client counseling. - Clients should have full information on a method, including potential side effects.
-This can help minimize a client's concern if she/he does experience a side effect.
-However, as misconceptions about contraception are common, be sure to start by mentioning that most clients do not experience side effects. - Make sure to emphasize that only male and female condoms offer protection from sexually transmitted infections (STIs), including HIV, and pregnancy.
+- It is important to remember that adolescents-regardless of age, relationship, marital, or childbearing status-are eligible for the full range of contraceptive methods.
+The World Health Organization's (WHO) Medical Eligibility Criteria states that age alone is not a contraindication for any contraceptive method included in this set of cue cards, including long-acting methods.
+Providers have an obligation to provide adolescents with evidence-based and unbiased information about a full range of methods that might meet their needs.
+However, the provider should verify that the adolescent does not have any other condition that precludes use of a particular method per the WHO's Medical Eligibility Criteria. - The cue cards can be used in any order based on the stated preferences and medical eligibility of the client.
+They are arranged in order of method effectiveness (from most effective to least effective) to encourage you to include method effectiveness as a key component of client counseling and to reinforce the fact that long-acting methods are an appropriate option for adolescents. - Adolescent clients should have full information on a method, including potential side effects.
+This can help minimize an adolescent's concern if she/he does experience a side effect.
+However, adolescent clients also have more misinformation than adults about contraception and, as a result, often have greater fears about side effects.
+Therefore, when counseling adolescent clients on possible side effects, be sure to start by mentioning that most adolescent clients do not experience any side effects. - Make sure to emphasize that only male and female condoms offer protection from sexually transmitted infections (STIs), HIV, and pregnancy.
 Therefore, if the client chooses a contraceptive method other than condoms, a condom must also be used to prevent pregnancy and STIs/HIV (dual method use). - If you need additional information about the contraceptive methods, consult Family Planning: A Global Handbook for Providers (JHU-CCP/WHO, 2011) and Medical Eligibility Criteria for Contraceptive Use (WHO, 2015).

-As you counsel clients remember to:
+As you counsel adolescents remember to:

-- ✓ Ensure privacy and confidentiality - Be respectful of the client's choices, culture, religion, and sexuality - ✓ Listen actively and show interest - Be attentive to the client's questions and specific needs - ✓ Use clear language the client can understand - Avoid one-way communication and ask open-ended questions - ✓ Avoid judgmental attitudes and behaviors - Provide unbiased, evidence-based information using the cue cards to ensure the client has a choice of methods
+- ✓ Ensure privacy and confidentiality - ✓ Be respectful of the client's choices, culture, religion, and sexuality - ✓ Listen actively and show interest - ✓ Be attentive to the client's questions and specific needs - ✓ Use clear language the client can understand - Avoid one-way communication and ask open-ended questions - Avoid judgmental attitudes and behaviors don't lecture, scold, or tell the adolescent what he/she should do - ✓ Provide unbiased, evidence-based information using the cue cards to ensure the adolescent has a choice of methods